ankschoubey/old-blog/_posts/2020-01-04-clean-code-remove-un-necessary-code.md

 toc: true
 layout: post
 comments: true
-description:
+description: You ain’t gonna need it
-categories: [Medium]
+categories: [Clean Code]
-title: Clean Code  Remove un-necessary code
+title: Remove un-necessary code
 ---

-#### Clean Code #5: You ain’t gonna need it

-# Declare the local variable as close to where it is used and remove un-necessary once
+## Declare the local variable as close to where it is used and remove un-necessary once

 Local variables declared at some different place makes it harder to read the code.

-#### Example:
+### Example:

 Below are the variations of aRandomFunction which does a bunch of operations (skipped by dots) and on completion returns “Hello” along with the date.